 “My dream, one day, is that someone who is a longtime Baltimore resident, who’s never owned a home or no one in their family has owned a home... will actually be able to aspire to a job at Johns Hopkins, get different types of support so they can move up in their career and one day buy a home in Baltimore,” Patterson said.
 “That’s the dream.”

 Daniel Ennis pointed to the institution’s involvement in the Homewood Community Partners Initiative (HCPI) and the Goldman Sachs 10,000 Small Businesses program as other examples of the institution’s work supporting community.

-Through HCPI, Hopkins leads addressing issues like vacant housing, safety, public education and local hiring.
-Michael Bloomberg, an alum who recently donated $1.8 billion toward financial aid at Hopkins, through his charity Bloomberg Philanthropies to bring 10,000 Small Businesses to Baltimore.
+Through HCPI, Hopkins leads a multi-million dollar effort to invest in the areas surrounding Homewood Campus, addressing issues like vacant housing, safety, public education and local hiring.
+Michael Bloomberg, an alum who recently donated $1.8 billion toward financial aid at Hopkins, partnered with Goldman Sachs through his charity Bloomberg Philanthropies to bring 10,000 Small Businesses to Baltimore.
 Hopkins hosts the program’s classes.

 Like Patterson, Ennis also distanced HopkinsLocal from the institution’s involvement with EBDI, explaining that HopkinsLocal is a city-wide effort with broader scope.

 “EBDI is obviously a very important project in total for this institution as an economic and community development moment, but it has its own governance, of which we are a big part, and it has its own economic inclusion program with very ambitious targets,” he said.
 “When we were setting our goals, we looked at their program to figure out what they were doing and how they were doing it and learned from their processes, but it’s distinct.”

 With the first stage of HopkinsLocal complete, talk about the program’s next steps is already underway.
 Ennis said that institution has a lot of work to do.